rjsaidi/Welcome-to-DATA-110/README.md

 - Use this Quarto document to explore detailed data visualizations using continuous variables and including interactivity:
      - [DS Labs and Highcharter](./DS_Labs_and_Highcharter.rmd)

+## Unit 9 - Webscraping
+This unit will explore the ethics of webscraping and how to scrape appropriate websites.

+- Use these notes to get started: [**Unit 9 Notes - Webscraping and Ethics**](./Data110_unit9.pdf)

+## Unit 10 -